Concord Fund

-The Concord Fund (formally known as the Judicial Crisis Network and, before that, as the Judicial Confirmation Network) is an American conservative advocacy organization.
+The Concord Fund (formerly the Judicial Crisis Network and the Judicial Confirmation Network) is an American conservative advocacy organization.
 Its president is Carrie Severino, a former law clerk for Supreme Court justice Clarence Thomas.
 In 2020, OpenSecrets described the organization as having "unmatched influence in recent years in shaping the federal judiciary."
-It is among a network of organizations associated with Leonard Leo, a longtime executive in the Federalist Society, that are funded mostly by anonymous donors and distributed by Concord and a related group, The 85 Fund.
+It is among a network of organizations associated with Leonard Leo, a co-chair of the Federalist Society, that are funded mostly by anonymous donors, with funding distributed by Concord and a related group, The 85 Fund.

 Background

 The organization was founded in 2005 to promote the judicial appointees of then president George W. Bush.
 Fundraiser and lawyer Ann Corkery, along with California real estate magnate Robin Arkley II, were key to the beginning of the organization.

 The current leader is Carrie Severino.
 She was previously a law clerk to United States Supreme Court Justice Clarence Thomas and to Judge David B. Sentelle of the United States Court of Appeals for the District of Columbia Circuit.
 She is a contributor to National Review.
 She is married to Roger Severino.

 Severino received her J.D. degree from Harvard Law School, where she was a student while Elena Kagan was dean.
 Severino has been involved with constitutional challenges to the Affordable Care Act.